Read or buy our book, Build: Elements of an Effective Software Organization →

 • Preferably, create new commits after the review.

-• You can directly commit suggestions from the GitHub UI.
+• You can also directly commit suggestions from the GitHub UI.

 4. APPROVED The author is responsible for merging their own PR.